edspencer/bragdoc-ai/README.md

 - Intelligent achievement tracking and categorization
 - Multi-company support as you change employers

+### Document Publishing

+- After creating an update Document, user can:
+  - publish it to a url like https://bragdoc.ai/edspencer/world-labs/weekly/2024-12-20
+  - Update a Google Document by creating a new page and adding the document content to it
+  - Email the document to a recipient (would allow user to schedule a weekly update report generation, with it being emailed to them, their manager or both)

 ### Achievement Logging
 - Record individual or batch accomplishments
 - Track projects and collaborators